-- (1) This section applies to a waste disposal site prescribed under a regulation. - (2) The operator of the waste disposal site must, on or before the day prescribed under a regulation, give the chief executive a return in the approved form (a waste data return) for the period prescribed under a regulation (a reporting period). - Maximum penalty-300 penalty units. - (3) Without limiting subsection (2), information that an approved form of waste data return may require includes information about- - (a) the types and amount of waste- - (i) delivered to the site; or - (ii) disposed of to landfill at the site; or - (iii) moved from the site to a place outside the site; and - (b) if a weighbridge is installed at the site-the operation of the weighbridge during the reporting period for the site. - (4) A regulation may prescribe different reporting periods for waste disposal sites of different types or sizes.
+- (1) This section applies to a waste disposal site prescribed under a regulation. - (2) The operator of the waste disposal site must, on or before the day prescribed under a regulation, give the chief executive a return in the approved form (a waste data return) for the period prescribed under a regulation (a reporting period).

+- (3) Without limiting subsection (2), information that an approved form of waste data return may require includes information about- - (a) the types and amount of waste- - (i) delivered to the site; or - (ii) disposed of to landfill at the site; or - (iii) moved from the site to a place outside the site; and - (b) if a weighbridge is installed at the site-the operation of the weighbridge during the reporting period for the site. - (4) A regulation may prescribe different reporting periods for waste disposal sites of different types or sizes.

-Chapter 4 Management of priority and other products
+Chapter 4 Management of priority products and priority waste